๐Ÿ“ŠBusiness Model Canvas

 Customer Economics Metrics

-These metrics answer the fundamental question: Are your customers worth more than they cost to acquire?
+These metrics answer a fundamental question: Are your customers worth more than they cost to acquire?
 The relationship between acquisition costs and lifetime value determines whether growth is sustainable or a path to bankruptcy.

 Customer Acquisition Cost (CAC)